 UN Principles for Responsible Investing (PRI): An independent, non-profit community of over 4,000 organisations who are committed to sustainable investment.
 The PRI works to understand the investment implications of ESG factors and support its community in incorporating these into their investment and ownership decisions.
 You can find out more at www.unpri.org.
-The value of investments can fall and investors may not get back the amount invested.
-Past performance is not a guide to future performance.

 This notice cannot disclose all the risks associated with investments and investment services.
 Please see our website for more information and more detailed risk warnings.

-The information within this document does not consider the specific investment needs or financial situation of any person.
-It is not a personal recommendation and should not be regarded as a solicitation or invitation to buy or sell any securities or instruments mentioned within it.
+The information within this document does not consider your specific investment needs or financial situation.
+It is not a personal recommendation and you should not regard it as a solicitation or invitation to buy or sell any securities or instruments mentioned within it.